Document belonging to the Greek Mythology Link, a website created by Carlos Parada, author of Genealogical Guide to Greek Mythology

 "… the blossoms of glory-bringing Victory nurture for men golden, conspicuous Fame throughout their lives—for a select few—and when the dark cloud of death covers them, the undying glory of their fine deed is left behind, secure in its destiny."
 (Bacchylides, Odes 13.58-66).

 But Victory, it has been pointed out, not necessarily produces the greatest Fame.
-For the Fame accorded in defeat to those who perished defending Thermopylae in historical times, they argue, was greater than the Fame obtained by many whom Victory favoured, since brave men are judged
+For the Fame accorded in defeat to those who perished defending Thermopylae in historical times, they argue, was greater than the Fame obtained by many whom Victory favored, since brave men are judged

 "… not by the outcome of their actions, but by their purpose; in the one case Fortune is mistress, in the other it is the purpose which wins approval."
 (Diodorus Siculus, Library of History 11.10.4).